 The investigation culminated with the one-day conference where key stakeholders in protecting youth online, including Chief Constable Simon Bailey, Cathal Delaney (Focal Point Twins, Europol), John Carr OBE and Julian Millan (Interpol) providing detailed talks on the various issues faced by young people, schools, charities, industry and law enforcement in policing the internet.
 Additionally, three panels presented key themes, findings and information in the area of online protection: two by the project team and one consisting of experts from a range of disciplines.

-Panel 1 delivered the project findings linked to policing and collaboration from UK, Italy, Ireland and the Netherlands.
+Panel one delivered the project findings linked to policing and collaboration from UK, Italy, Ireland and the Netherlands.
 Data was collected using surveys and interviews with police, applying a mixed methods approach.
 The main findings were:

 Panel two focused on the second elements of the project, which included findings from UK, Italy and Ireland associated with a retrospective analysis of young adult’s online risk and behaviours in their adolescent years.
 The data was collected using surveys and depth-interviews with self-referred young adults.
 The main findings were: